Categories : Analysis

-Soccer is a game of fine margins, and few moments capture that reality better than a controversial refereeing decision.
-A single whistle, a missed offside flag, a wrongly awarded penalty: these split second judgments have decided World Cups, defined careers and rewritten the history of clubs and nations.
-Long before VAR entered the conversation, referees stood alone with the impossible task of officiating the world’s fastest growing sport, and inevitably, some of their calls became legendary for all the wrong reasons.
-From shocking handballs ignored to phantom goals waved away, controversial decisions have shaped the way soccer is remembered, debated and even governed.
-The introduction of goal line technology and video assistant referees was a direct response to decades of officiating chaos, yet even with modern tools, debate rages on.
-This is a look back at the calls that broke hearts, sparked riots and forced the sport to evolve.
+Soccer is decided by fine margins, and few things expose that better than a contested refereeing call.
+A single whistle, a missed offside flag or a wrongly awarded penalty has decided World Cups and rewritten the history of clubs and nations.
+Long before VAR existed, referees were left alone to officiate the fastest-growing sport on earth, and some of their calls became legendary for all the wrong reasons.
+Ignored handballs and phantom goals changed results and, in time, changed how the game itself is policed.
+Goal line technology and video assistant referees were a direct response to decades of officiating chaos, and yet the arguments never stop.
+What follows is a look back at the calls that broke hearts and forced the sport to change.

 The hand of God, Mexico 1986

-No list of controversial refereeing decisions can begin anywhere else.
+Any list like this has to start here.
 On June 22, 1986, in the quarterfinal of the World Cup between Argentina and England, Diego Maradona rose to meet a looping ball inside the English box and punched it past goalkeeper Peter Shilton.
 Tunisian referee Ali Bin Nasser, with his linesman Bogdan Dochev failing to intervene, allowed the goal to stand.
 Maradona would later famously describe it as having been scored “a little with the head of Maradona, and a little with the hand of God.”

 The fallout was enormous.
-England were eliminated, Argentina marched to glory, and the geopolitical undertones, given the Falklands War only four years earlier, gave the moment an even sharper edge.
+England were eliminated, Argentina went on to lift the trophy, and the geopolitical undertones, given the Falklands War only four years earlier, gave the moment an even sharper edge.
 The Hand of God became shorthand for refereeing failure on the biggest stage.

 Frank Lampard’s ghost goal, South Africa 2010